Revealed: Trucha resigns as AFC Leopards coach after life threats | Goal.com

 AFC Leopards head coach Tomas Trucha has resigned following threats on his life, Goal can report.

-Trucha’s resignation comes after the club’s chairman Dan Shikanda claimed a few members had resorted to threats towards the coach and his agent.
+Trucha’s resignation comes after the club chairman Dan Shikanda claimed a few members had allegedly resorted to threats towards the coach and his agent.

 “He left on Wednesday following numerous threats on his life and the people around him.
 The coach felt the environment had become so poisoned and thus he could not go on with his job.